Greg Bolger: 2024 season

 On 23 December 2023, newly relegated League of Ireland First Division side Cork City announced that Bolger would be returning to the club for their 2024 season in a player-coach capacity, working under new manager Tim Clancy.
 On 3 June 2024, he made his 400th League of Ireland appearance, in a 0–0 draw with UCD at Turners Cross.
 On 6 September 2024, he was part of the side that defeated UCD 1–0 at the UCD Bowl to win promotion by winning the 2024 League of Ireland First Division.
 At the end of the season he was named in the PFAI First Division Team of the Year.

 2025 season

 Amidst consideration of retirement from football, Bolger signed a new one year contract with the club on 24 October 2024.
 He scored his first goal since returning to the club on 14 February 2025, in a 2–2 draw at home to Galway United in the opening game of the season.
 On 9 November 2025, he was part of the starting 11 in the 2025 FAI Cup final as his side were beaten 2–0 by Shamrock Rovers at the Aviva Stadium.
-He made a total of 24 appearances in all competitions in 2025, scoring 1 goal, as the club were relegated to the League of Ireland First Division by finishing bottom of the league.
+He made a total of 24 appearances in all competitions in 2025, scoring 1 goal, as the club were relegated back to the League of Ireland First Division by finishing bottom of the league.

+2026 season

+On 2 January 2026, Bolger signed a new contract with the club following their relegation.
+On 27 March 2026, he scored his first goal of the season in a 4–1 win over Athlone Town at Turners Cross.